 Do you find you actually lose weight while on vacation?

 Okay, this might sound a little crazy but seriously, think about it!
 How often do you need a snack on vacation?
 And not even on vacation, how often do you stop yourself at 3 pm on a Saturday because you need a nibble?
 If the answer is never, then you probably don’t need a snack to get through your day, hunger-wise, but more boredom-wise.
 Try replacing your routine snack with another sort of break – take a walk (even if it’s just to chat with a co-worker) or make yourself a cup of green tea.
 If you can do that and not get ravenous for dinner, you probably don’t need a daily snack.

 “Air foods” are simply foods that you shove down but really don’t do anything for you.
 Sure, something might be just 100 calories, but if it leaves you hungry, unsatisfied and still filling up your dinner plate – it’s a waste of 100 calories.
 Try having your snack at whatever time is the least busy for you, a time when you can sit back and process what you’re eating so you get the satisfaction that will lead to the snack serving its purpose – helping you eat less at dinner.
 If you wind down your day with a half an hour answering e-mails or enjoy your commute home, those are the ideal times to get in a few bites of something satisfying.

 Is your sweet tooth souring your whole day?

 If your snacks only enhance your daily eating, keep them as part of your routine.
 My final secret is to keep them interesting and fun.
-This way, it doesn't ever become the same, boring bar day in and day out and will continue to be a treat and not a chore.
-Here’s a few ideas for mid-day munchies to keep things spicy and snacking smart!
+This way, it doesn’t ever become the same, boring bar day in and day out and will continue to be a treat and not a chore.
+Here’s a few new ideas for mid-day munchies to keep things spicy and snacking smart!